leonyi4/IT_Club_Projects/CONTRIBUTING.md

 7. **No Discrimination:** Discrimination, whether based on race, gender, sexual orientation, age, disability, or any other factor, will not be tolerated.

-8. **Reporting Violations:** If you witness or experience behavior that violates these guidelines, please report it to the [Designated Contact or Email].
+8. **Reporting Violations:** If you witness or experience behavior that violates these guidelines, please report it to the <payapitclub@gmail.com>.

 ## Consequences

 Violations of these guidelines may result in actions such as warnings, temporary suspension, or permanent banning from the community.
-Decisions will be made by [Community Moderators/Administrators] and will be final.
+Decisions will be made by the current club president and will be final.

 ## How to Contribute